-Setting up Experience monitoring involves specifying which monitoring points are going to monitor a given web application and creating a script or specifying the HTTP request to interact with the application.
-The unique combination of monitoring point, web application (referred to as the target), and workflow (which contains the script, its associated variables, alert settings, and Apdex settings) is known as a web path.
+Setting up Experience monitoring involves specifying which Monitoring Points are going to monitor a given web application and creating a script or specifying the HTTP request to interact with the application.
+The unique combination of Monitoring Point, web application (referred to as the target), and workflow (which contains the script or HTTP request, its associated variables, alert settings, and Apdex settings) is known as a web path.
 The set of web paths associated with a given web application are grouped together in a web app group.
-Each time a script is run or an HTTP request is made against a web application it is known as a web test.
+Each time a script is run or an HTTP request is made against a web application it is known as a web path test.

 - Set Up Experience Monitoring - describes how to set up a web app group containing web paths.
 These are required before you can monitor user experience.

 - Introduction to Scripting - provides an introduction to scripting within APM.

 - Managing Web Paths - describes how to find, filter, group, and sort web paths.

 - Web Path Status - describes how to view web path status.

 - Web Path Details - describes how to view web path performance details.